Byron Faircloth - Obituary

 Byron Ammie Faircloth

-Fayetteville—Mr. Byron Ammie Faircloth, 65 passed away Friday, October 2, 2020 at his home surrounded by his family.
+FAYETTEVILLE — Mr. Byron Ammie Faircloth, 65, passed away Friday, Oct.
+2, 2020 at his home surrounded by his family.

-Funeral service will be held at 2:00 pm Tuesday, October 6, 2020 at Macedonia Baptist Church, 5064 Macedonia Church Road, Fayetteville, officiating will be Rev. Alan West.
+Funeral service was held at 2 pm Tuesday, Oct.
+6, at Macedonia Baptist Church, 5064 Macedonia Church Road, Fayetteville, officiating will be Rev. Alan West.
 Burial will follow in the church cemetery.

-The family will receive friends from 6:00 pm to 8:00 pm Monday, October 5, 2020 at the funeral home in Stedman.
+The family received friends from 6 until 8 p.m.
+Monday, Oct.
+5, at the funeral home in Stedman.

 Byron worked for Cashwell Appliance for over 40 years.
 Byron was a loving husband, father, son, grandfather, brother and friend to all who met him.